 Individual customers and investors may not realize that the company they’re doing business with is held by a holding company.
-As a result, there is a lack of transparency when it comes to investments and other dealings because they don’t realize who ultimately may make decisions for the subsidiary.
+As a result, there could be a lack of transparency when it comes to investments and other dealings because they don’t realize who ultimately may make decisions for the subsidiary.

-Alphabet is a well-known holding company that controls twelve subsidiaries including Google, Waymo, Google Fiber, Wing, and X Development.
+Alphabet is a well-known holding company that controls 12 subsidiaries, including Google, Waymo, Google Fiber, Wing, and X Development.
 This example highlights a further benefit to holding companies.
 By limiting liability, a holding company is able to fund more risky ventures like X Development.
 Supporting these cutting-edge businesses can lead to the development of groundbreaking new technologies.

 In addition to all the benefits we’ve explained, a holding company allows you the ease of managing businesses in different industries under one umbrella.
 And because the holding company and subsidiaries don’t have to be in the same state, you can form them in whatever state offers the best tax advantages.
-We can help you compare state tax laws.
+We can help you compare different scenarios for business taxation.

 The first step in launching your holding company is forming the umbrella entity.
 With formation services starting at $0 (plus your state’s required fee), we can help you set up your LLC or corporation today.